srsran/srsRAN_4G_docs/srsran_user_manuals/source/general/source/1_installation.rst

 Getting Support
 ***************

+Join the community on the `srsRAN-users <https://lists.srsran.com/mailman/listinfo/srsran-users>`_ mailing list.
-Users can go to the srsRAN mailing list with any questions they may have.
-We encourage all users to join, as it is a great way to ask questions and get help, but also a great way to see the other types of projects users are working on.
+The mailing list is a great place to ask questions, get support from the community and learn more about the various projects users are working on.

-The mailing list is managed by SRS.
-Users typically get answers from members of our team, but can also get answers from other members of the community.

-Click `here <https://lists.srsran.com/mailman/listinfo/srsran-users>`_  to join the mailing list!